maxiboom1/Electron-keystroker/README.md

 ## Notes

-After run npm i you should also run
+- After run npm i you should also run

 ```
  ./node_modules/.bin/electron-rebuild -f -w robotjs

 ```

+- Path are relative to html location, not to js.

 ## Dependencies